 Extracting your wisdom teeth may take one or multiple procedures, based on your individual circumstance and preference.
 Once the teeth are extracted, you will be asked to bite down on a bit of gauze for 30-45 minutes in order to allow the blood to clot.
 In some cases, you may need to arrange for a ride home from our office, especially if you have been given general anesthesia.

-To schedule your consultation with Dr. Barry Johnsin, Dr. Trent Westernoff, or Dr. Martin Mardirosian and to learn more about wisdom teeth removal in Redondo Beach, California, please contact Redondo Oral Surgery at 310-375-0514.
+To schedule your consultation with Dr. Trent Westernoff or Dr. Martin Mardirosian, and to learn more about wisdom teeth removal in Redondo Beach, California, please contact Redondo Oral Surgery at 310-375-0514.